In a busy, noisy world I will truly hear you.

 How counselling can help you

 Life can be a tough journey at times and it can seem even worse when you feel that you are walking alone.
 I would like to share that journey with you.
-I can offer you a safe therapeutic space to explore those aspects of your life that are troubling you, to reflect on your feelings and to consider the changes you may want to make.
+In our counselling sessions I can offer you a safe therapeutic space to explore those aspects of your life that are troubling you, to reflect on your feelings and to consider the changes you may want to make.
 I am also an experienced grief and loss counsellor and will support you in your time of need.

 I will work with you with empathy and acceptance and from a non-judgemental approach.
 The relationship we build together is key to explore your emotions, your patterns of behaviour and your past experiences.